Most industries and organisations have experienced periods of far reaching and sometimes devastating change.

 In these situations, companies are under pressure to respond to any new challenges quickly, and to successfully adapt the ways in which technologies and processes are used throughout their organisation.

-It is not difficult to see that a clear and consistent communication strategy is paramount if organisations, and their leadership, want to roll out any changes efficiently and effectively – and take their employees with them.
+It is not difficult to see that a clear and consistent communication strategy is paramount if organisations, and their leadership, want to roll out any changes efficiently and effectively across their entire workforce – and take their employees with them.

 A successful communication strategy depends on the full support and buy-in of senior leaders.
 It also needs to allow for a two-way or even multi-directional exchange.

 Employees need meaningful opportunities and points of engagement so that they can feed their views upwards, whilst also allowing for constructive discussions with their colleagues.
 This will ensure that Managers remain connected, and that employees feel empowered and heard.